wessam611/se18_s0_c3/Prayer Of The Refugee.md

-# Rise Against - Prayer Of The
+# Rise Against - Prayer Of The Refugee

 <p align="center">
   Warm yourself by the fire, son,